What is Federal Work Study?

 If I am awarded, what is my next step?

-First - Accept you award.
-After you accept your award, you should receive an email from FSU (within 5-7 days) with instructions on how to find a job, and a copy of your work study authorization form.
+First - accept you award.
+After you accept your award, you should receive an email from the Office of Financial Aid (within 5-7 days) with instructions on how to find a job and a copy of your work study authorization form.